 Business and Industry Sources

 The following selective list of online databases and web sites will lead you to sources of information about companies, organizations, industries, and the people who work in them.

 ABI/Inform Compete (ProQuest)

-Full‐text journals, business magazines, and newspapers, including the Wall Street Journal, as well as key trade publications, dissertations, conference proceedings, and market reports.
+Full‐text journals, business magazines, and newspapers, including the Wall Street Journal, as well as key trade publications, dissertations, conference proceedings, and data and reports.

 Business Source Premier (EBSCOhost)

 Business research database, providing full text for more than 2,300 journals, including full text for more than 1,100 peer-reviewed titles.
 Provides full text back to 1886, and searchable cited references back to 1998.
 Coverage in all disciplines of business, including marketing, management, MIS, POM, accounting, finance and economics.
 Can be seached simultaneously with Communication and Mass Media Complete, Academic Search Premier, and other EBSCOhost databases by selecting them from the Choose Databases menu.

 Comprehensive database on U.S. and, increasingly, global grantmakers and their grants.